Are you considering a hair transplant?

 Hair loss scalp examination

 Next is the scalp examination which, naturally, is the key to finding out the extent of hair loss and to plan how many hair grafts will be needed for an effective and natural-looking hair transplant procedure.
-Your hair density will be evaluated and we will look to compare the amount of fine hair to the amount of thick ones.
+Your hair density will be evaluated and we will look to compare the amount of fine hair to the number of thick ones.
 We will also assess the degree of miniaturization of your hair strands caused by shrinking hair follicles and the diminishing of each hair’s diameter and length.

 This part of the hair transplant consultation is simple and clear-cut and should not involve any discomfort if there are no other existing issues with the scalp.
 It is here where we also demonstrate a visualisation of a new hairline to restore growth in the balding areas.
 It’s also a chance for you to air any queries or concerns you may have.